Where to Stay in Medellin (+ BEST Medellin Neighborhoods)

 The famous (award-winning!)
 Los Patios Hostel down the street gets a lot of the attention in Medellin but is actually quite overpriced and noisy these days – skip it and head to Masaya Medellin instead.

 Masaya Medellin is a much better choice for staying in Medellin on a budget.
-This hostel has all types of configurations of rooms, a rooftop bar with pool and plenty of activities to meet other travelers.
+This hostel has all types of configurations of rooms, a rooftop bar with pool, and plenty of activities to meet other travelers.
 It’s everything you’re looking for in a hostel in Medellin.

 Selina Medellin ($ – $$)

-Even if you’re not planning on working remotely from Medellin, the Selina Medellin hostel offers great rates on dorm rooms or lovely private rooms.
+Selina is a popular chain of hostels and coworking / coliving spaces throughout Colombia and the rest of Latin America, making Selina Medellin the perfect spot for digital nomads in the city.
+Even if you’re not planning on working remotely from Medellin, Selina Medellin offers great rates on dorm rooms or lovely private rooms.

 Hotel Du Parc ($$)